pratibha4567/Pratibha/README.md

 Inference:
-Considering above circuit we can say that by
+Considering above circuit we can say that by This simulation tests a CMOS inverter circuit.
+A 1.8V power supply (V1) powers the circuit, while a sine wave input (V2) checks its response.
+A bias voltage (V3 = 0.4V) helps the transistors (M1 = NMOS, M2 = PMOS) switch states.